Early Literacy Resources

-The Library of Michigan actively supports children's and youth library services through a variety of statewide programs and events, including membership in the Collaborative Summer Library Program, continuing education, statewide projects, and advocacy.
+The Library of Michigan actively supports children's and youth library services through a variety of statewide programs, resources and events, including membership in the Collaborative Summer Library Program, continuing education, statewide projects, and MeL databases and resources.

 - Mahoney Children's Workshops